imagineLife/ts/more-content.md

 // use EXTRACT to get FavShapes that are ONLY STRINGS type NamedFavShapes = Extract<FavShapes, string>
 // will return  |'square'|'circle'|'hexagram'

+// use EXTRACT to get FavShapes that are ONLY objects with corners many type ManyCornersFavShapes = Extract<FavShapes, {corners: 'many'}>

 ```

 ### Exclude